scaleway/terraform-provider-scaleway/docs/guides/using-vpc-bastion-ssh.md

 Public Gateways sit at the border of Private Networks and allow you to enable the bastion.
 You can also choose your port of preference on `bastion_port` option.

-You can check the available types of gateways supported with our CLI.
+You can check the types of gateways currently supported via our CLI.

 ```shell
 scw vpc-gw gateway-type list